 Below is the top 6 difference between Abstraction vs Encapsulation

 Key Differences Between Abstraction and Encapsulation

 Let us discuss some of the major differences between Abstraction vs Encapsulation:

-The main difference between abstraction vs encapsulation is that the problem is solved by Abstraction at the design level and the level of the application by Encapsulation.
+The main difference between abstraction vs encapsulation is that the problem is solved by Abstraction at the design level and the application level by Encapsulation.
 Abstraction involves hiding unwanted information while providing the most important information, whereas encapsulation implies hiding code and information in one device.

-Abstraction is supported in Java with the interface and the abstract class, and Encapsulation is supported using e.g. public, private and secure access modification systems.
+Abstraction is supported in Java with the interface and the abstract class, and Encapsulation is supported using, e.g. public, private and secure access modification systems.
 This is the separation in Java and OOP among Encapsulation and Abstraction.
-Recall that abstraction solves the issue in the design level and encapsulation in the execution level.
+Recall that abstraction solves the issue at the design level and encapsulation at the execution level.
 Both for an OOP programmer are very essential, but it can sometimes be hard to explain.
-As I said before, writing code and reading code of others is one of the best ways to learn and master object-oriented programming.
+As I said before, writing code and reading the code of others are some of the best ways to learn and master object-oriented programming.

-Abstraction is hiding implementation with the help of interface and abstract class whereas Encapsulation is hiding the data with the help of getters and setters.
+Abstraction is hiding implementation with the help of the interface, an abstract class, whereas Encapsulation is hiding the data with the help of getters and setters.